BZIvanov/Learning-JavaScript_Fundamentals/terminology.md

 - **imperative programming** - programming style, that tells the computer how to accomplish some task.
 Example: take 2 steps, then turn right, then take 3 steps, then turn left.

 - **declarative programming** - expresses the logic of a program without identifying the control flow.
 Control flow is abstracted away, so declarative code only needs to specify what to do.
 Example: go to the kitchen.
+HTML is also an example of declarative programming.

 ## JS